nima-ch/twitter_bot_project/README.md

 - Extract and clean the data to fit Twitter's character limit.
 - Save the cleaned facts in a text file for the bot to tweet.

-Refer to the provided jupyter nb provided in repo (data_scraping.py) for detailed implementation.
+Refer to the provided python script in repo (data_scraping.py) for detailed implementation.

 ### Step 3: Setting up AWS Services